Chef, Peché Restaurant

 "The culinary schools in my area were all too big and focused on the expected elements.
 Then I discovered Auguste Escoffier School of Culinary Arts.
 It was as if I wrote down everything I wanted and the school magically appeared.
 They had the local and seasonal approach I was looking for with the added bonus of sustainable cooking and the Farm To Table® Experience.
 I also didn’t want to go to a school where I would get lost in a class of 40 students.
-Escoffier was smaller which meant more interaction with my Chef Instructor.
+Escoffier was smaller which meant more interaction with my Chef Educator.

 When I started school I expected to learn how to make unique but classic food, but what I didn’t expect was all the other important things I would learn that I didn’t even know I needed to know.
 Finding the balance between knowing why certain flavors work together chemically and being able to experiment with non-traditional combinations is one of the most valuable lessons I learned here.
-I also had the benefit of learning from not only one, but multiple Chef Instructors.
+I also had the benefit of learning from not only one, but multiple Chef Educators.
 They were open to my ideas and were able to help me figure out why or why not to make certain choices when cooking.

 But the real wealth of knowledge was in the kitchen dynamic.
 School really helped prepare me for the restaurant environment.
 I learned to work with all personalities in the kitchen.
 Learning how to cook my food properly when there is a million different things going on around me took some getting used to, but I am so glad I learned how because I now work in a downtown restaurant where I have to do so on a daily basis.”